-Sixty-seven reports of cellulitis were received.
+Sixty-nine reports of cellulitis were received.
 Although most of these reports specified that antibiotics were provided, many appeared to represent a delayed onset local inflammatory reaction rather than cellulitis.17 None of these reports were confirmed by microbial testing.

-Three hundred thirty-nine reports (7.3%), including some of the events described above, were considered serious (refer to serious AEFI definition above).
-Of these, 321 individuals were admitted to hospital, including 4% of cases reported as anaphylaxis.
+Three hundred seventy-six reports (7.3%), including some of the events described above, were considered serious (refer to serious AEFI definition above).
+Of these, 357 individuals were admitted to hospital, including 3.6% of cases reported as anaphylaxis.
+No serious AEFIs were reported in the 5-11 years old age group currently receiving the pediatric Pfizer vaccine.